Boeing works to absorb lessons from the MAX crashes and improve safety

 The MAX accidents highlighted the importance of training pilots to work together to handle flight control emergencies.

-Training courses for the 737 and the 787 are already rolled out, and Boeing is preparing new courses for its other jet models.
+Training courses for the 737 and the 787 are rolled out, and Boeing is preparing new courses for its other jet models.

 Analytics to reveal risks